-- Point out the photo on the page and encourage the vouth to express how the image might connect with the chapter title. - Discuss the opening question on the page.
+- Inquire when students feel enthusiastic or interested in something.
+Model appropriately a personal experience of your own. - Point out the photo on the page and encourage the students to express how the image might connect with the chapter title. - Discuss the opening question on the page.